moonline/HSR.BA.Documentation/tutorial/eeppiTutorial.md

 4. Create a template to transmit tasks to your project planning tool
     1. Navigate to "Administration" > "Request Templates"
     2. Create a new template entering api path & request body
-        1. Take a look inside the documentation of the api of your project planning tool
+        1. Take a look inside the documentation of the api of your project planning tool.
+E.g. [Redmine API: Creating an issue](http://www.redmine.org/projects/redmine/wiki/Rest_Issues#Creating-an-issue).
         2. Create a request to create an issue in your project planning tool.
 E.g. for Redmine:
                 {
                     "issue"; {